 The second charity to win big on the night was Escape Arts – awarded a huge £340,000 to open The Old Slaughterhouse Arts & Heritage Studio in the centre of Stratford-upon-Avon in May 2015.

 Three exhibitions have been put on so far: the opening exhibition about Henson’s butchers and the Slaughterhouse site; ‘Yesterday and Today’ about the old shops which surrounded the yard and a third exhibition on Christmas.
 The Slaughterhouse has received lots of archive material which is being collated, recorded and digitised ready for the development of an interactive web archive and app.
 The project has also developed the VIP group, Veterans and Interesting Pensioners.
 This is a volunteer-led group supporting older people, where Escape provides brunch and an opportunity to chat.
 Other local groups are now using the Slaughterhouse as a venue: the building has been hired for theatre rehearsals and a programme of adult arts workshops as well as other events.
 To date, the Slaughterhouse has had 1773 visitors.

 Go to Escape's website for more information - or read our news from the opening for the full background.

 The final winner was Stratford Athletics Club, crossing the CommYOUnity Challenge finish line with a £240,000 award.

-Together, these will create a unique, flexible facility in South Warwickshire, designed to draw in and support healthy living activities for local people of all ages and abilities.
+The single-storey building has been built next to the existing athletics track on the school site in Alcester Road; a community base for meeting, training and learning, creating a unique, flexible facility in South Warwickshire, designed to draw in and support healthy living activities for local people of all ages and abilities.

 Stratford Town Trust launched its £1m CommYOUnity Challenge - offering a share of a £1 million pot to schemes aimed at providing a lasting legacy for the town - at the start of 2013.